-With new listings, closings & average close price down, the market continued to normalize as is expected in fall and looks to be leveling out through the holidays
+With new listings, closings, and average close price down, the market continued to normalize as is expected in the fall and looks to be leveling out through the holidays.

-A sign sellers are being forced to adjust with the market, the average list price dropped ($8,145 or 1.2%) for the first time in a long while
+Sign sellers are being forced to adjust with the market, the average list price dropped ($8,145 or 1.2%) for the first time in a long while.

-Average days on market was up from 26 to 28 days, with more than half spending at least 17 days on market and 60% of listed homes reducing price
+Average days on the market were up from 26 to 28 days, with more than half spending at least 17 days on the market and 60% of listed homes reducing price.

 Sellers, for their part, continue to benefit from the recent period of historic appreciation and are able to trade up, trade down, or move on with equity in hand despite the recalibration.
 Six months ago, you could sell a home with iPhone pics.
 Now, with a more balanced market, success means being strategic and organized with professional photos, conservative pricing, and aggressive marketing.

 There is no question that both supply and demand are down.
-Factors such as inflation, higher interest rates, a return to the office for many and even the upcoming election are impacting the market.
-Yet, a slow down is normal for this time of year and expected to carry through the holidays.
+Factors such as inflation, higher interest rates, a return to office for many, and even the upcoming election are impacting the market.
+Yet, a slowdown is normal for this time of year and is expected to carry through the holidays.

-Exciting for me is watching the dance between list price and close price.
-As I noted in this space last month, average list price was at its peak despite the average close price being down $50k and days on market being up 10 days (when comparing April 2022 to September 2022).
-In the past month, average list price finally started to come down — from $678,055 to $669,910 (down 1.2%).
+Exciting for me is watching the dance between the list price and the close price.
+As I noted in this space last month, the average list price was at its peak despite the average close price being down $50k and days on the market being up 10 days (when comparing April 2022 to September 2022).
+In the past month, the average list price finally started to come down — from $678,055 to $669,910 (down 1.2%).

 The holiday season is typically slower and with good reason.
 With demand down, sellers are inclined to wait until the spring when the market is known to pick up again.
 Buyers, on the other hand, are usually focused elsewhere or waiting for that raise to kick in early next year.
 However, this year may prove different as buyers, fearful of higher interest rates next year, may not want to wait and are ready to buy now.

-There is opportunity and a win-win out there for those who know how to navigate this shifting market and have a great Realtor at their side.
+There is an opportunity and a win-win out there for those who know how to navigate this shifting market and have a great Real Estate Agent at their side.

-As sellers adjust to a balancing market with homes closing under list for a third straight month, average list price was down for the first time in a while
+As sellers adjust to a balancing market with homes closing under the list for a third straight month, the average list price was down for the first time in a while.

 Cover photo courtesy of Amanda Rodell.
 Visit her on Shutterstock at AKRodell or click here.

 Data source: DMAR Real Estate Market Trends Report.
-I am member of the DMAR Market Trends Committee that compiles and publishes the report.
+I am a member of the DMAR Market Trends Committee which compiles and publishes the report.